-For only $3,500, you can now own a precise portable TDR/TDT (Time Domain Reflectometer / Time Domain Transmissometer) compatible with sufficient bandwidth 50-ohm probes.
-In case you are wondering where the name comes from, it is “because the pulse is close to perfect,” Steve Sandler, CEO of Picotest, told us.
+For only $3,500, you can now own a precise portable TDR/TDT (Time Domain Reflectometer / Time Domain Transmissometer).
+It is compatible with sufficient bandwidth 50-ohm probes.
+Are you wondering where the name comes from?
+It is “because the pulse is close to perfect,” Steve Sandler, CEO of Picotest, told us.

 It is impressive how much this small object can do and the list of the PerfectPulse capabilities does not even stop here.